Introduction

 Basics

 The general entry point to start an approval is the static initializer approve of the ApprovalBuilder.
-It takes the object which you want to approve an argument and returns a builder to configure the approval with a fluent API.
+It takes the object which you want to approve as an argument and returns a builder to configure the approval with a fluent API.

 Approve Strings